 XII.
 MINERAL RESOURCES.
 Would the project: Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a) Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state? b) Result in the loss of availability of a locally important mineral resource recovery site delineated on a local general plan, specific plan or other land use plan?
+X

-a, b) As noted in the Geology and Soils Section, the City of Fort Bragg does not have any of these mineral resources that are of either state, regional, or local importance.
-There are no mineral resources of state, regional, or local importance within Fort Bragg.
-The proposed project will have no impact on mineral resources.
+The state of California hosts a rich variety of minerals and rocks.
+The California Geological Survey provides objective geologic expertise and information about California's diverse non-fuel mineral resources, producing maps, reports, and other data products to assist governmental agencies.
+(DOC, 2022) However, as noted in the Geology and Soils Section, the City of Fort Bragg does not have any of these mineral resources that are of either state, regional, or local importance.

+The proposed ordinances would establish regulation for cannabis cultivation in industrial zones and make minor modifications to the existing regulations for cannabis business activities in commercial zones.
+Because there are no mineral resources of state, regional, or local importance, the proposed project will have no impact on mineral resources.